Study in Malaysia

 Studies, semesters and application deadlines [back to top]

-Main language of teaching is English.
-Therefore majority of the study programs are in English and convenient to attend for international students.
-Degree students, both Malay and international, and other exchange students attend the same courses.
+Since the main teaching language at UPM is English, degree students, both Malay and international, and other exchange students attend the same courses.

 You can apply all year around.
 Please apply before the application deadline to the semester of your choice.